PaulNXN1/socialbackendapp/README.md

 This assignment was UPENN Module 18: **NoSQL Challenge: Social Network API** The student had to build an API for a social network web application.

+ The assignment had each student use Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js and Mongoose packages, all students were allowed use a JavaScript date library of their choice.

 ## Code Contributors
 This was not a group project.
 This assignment was completed by each student individually.